 As the Superintendent/Charter School Administrator you must carefully review and sign each section.
 There is a signature field for Title III, Part A certification and one signature block at the end of the document Assurances that must be signed.
 Once the document is fully executed it needs to be uploaded as part of the ESEA Consolidated Application no later than June 1, 2024.
-The NHED ESEA team will review and subsequently approve/return the application if it is/is not fully executed.
-ESEA subawards will not be awarded until the LEA has a fully executed and approved ESEA Consolidated Application document on file with NHED (inclusive of these Assurances).
+The NHED ESEA team will review and subsequently approve/return the application if it is/is not fully executed and approved ESEA Consolidated Application document on file with NHED (inclusive of these Assurances).